 The latest consolidated version of the CLP Regulation can be downloaded from:

-Please note: A calculator will also be needed.
+Please note: A calculator, or a device with a calculator app, will also be needed.

 CHCS is delighted to have an arrangement with the US-based Society for Chemical Hazard Communication (SCHC) whereby SCHC members can attend CHCS events at CHCS member-only rates and vice versa.
 If you are a member of SCHC and wish to attend this course, please email the CHCS Office at email@example.com providing your name and organisation.
 We will verify your membership of SCHC then email you back, providing you with details of how to register.